Clan Rising

 In the summer of 1938, with a small group of trainee ministers and unemployed shipyard craftsmen from Govan, he went to the island of Iona, where Columba had landed in 563 and where the medieval Benedictine abbey had stood in ruins since the Reformation.
 He proposed that the trainee ministers and the unemployed craftsmen should rebuild the abbey buildings as one project: the ministers learning manual work, the craftsmen learning theology, both groups working alongside each other and praying together at the end of each day.
 The work began that July.
 It was a single act of practical theology in the depression decade, and it founded the Iona Community as a permanent dispersed community of Church of Scotland ministers, lay members and ecumenical partners that has continued unbroken since.

 He served as Moderator of the General Assembly of the Church of Scotland in 1957, the year he led the Assembly's first resolution against the British nuclear weapons programme.
-His pacifism, formed in the trenches of 1917, ran against the grain of Cold War Scotland and gave him a reputation as a churchman who could not be relied on to back the British state on questions of war; the Assembly resolution he carried in 1957 against the H-bomb was one of the first by any mainstream British church.
-The Iona Abbey rebuilding was completed in 1965, twenty-seven years after the first stone was placed.
-He preached at the rededication that Pentecost from the high altar he had rebuilt with his own hands.
+His pacifism, formed in the trenches of 1917, made him one of the first leaders of a mainstream British church to set it openly against nuclear weapons, a stand of conscience he never softened.
+The Iona Abbey rebuilding was completed in 1965, twenty-seven years after the first stone was placed, and he preached at the rededication that Pentecost from the high altar he had rebuilt with his own hands.

 He was raised to the peerage as Baron MacLeod of Fuinary in 1967, taking his title from the village in Morvern from which his family had come, and sat as a crossbencher in the Lords for the next twenty-four years.
 He was made a Companion of Honour in 1988.
 He died on 27 June 1991 at his daughter's home in Edinburgh, ten days after his ninety-sixth birthday.
 He is buried at Iona, beside the abbey he rebuilt.
 The MacLeod name today carries his memory as the minister who rebuilt the spiritual centre of Gaelic Scotland with the hands of unemployed Govan shipwrights, and whose Iona Community has been since 1938 the most influential Scottish religious foundation of the twentieth century.